vdumbrav/TON-Lottery-Parser/README.md

   - `winJettonSymbol` — Jetton symbol for prize (e.g. `USDT`)
   - `winTonAmount` — actual TON amount transferred for the prize
   - `referralAmount` — referral payout amount in TON or jetton (e.g. `USDT`) if present
+  - `referralPercent` — referral percentage specified in the jetton payload
   - `referralAddress` — wallet that received the referral payout
   - `buyAmount` — amount the participant paid for the ticket
   - `buyCurrency` — currency used for the ticket purchase (e.g. `TON` or jetton symbol)